 Ongoing collaborative efforts between VRD and each of the 28 Boards have resulted in projects, initiatives, and processes such as joint community outreach and awareness events, summer youth initiatives, employer symposia and job fairs, customer referrals, coordination of services, and cross-training for staff.

-8. How TWC's strategies will be used to achieve goals and priorities by the state, consistent with the comprehensive needs assessment:
+8. How TWC's strategies will be used to: